andrewdisley/realchange-cms/hugo/content/_index.md

     If everyone who lives, works or visits Doncaster donates, together we can make a Real Help in supporting people into healthier and safer lifestyles.

     - - -
   button:
-    text: 'Change the way you GIVE here '
+    text: 'Change the way you GIVE here'
     url: 'https://www.justgiving.com/campaign/realhelpdoncaster'
   heading: What is Real Help Doncaster?
-  image: ''
+  image: assets/uploads/home-intro-whatis.jpg
 who:
   body: >-
     **People who are homeless or at risk of homelessness often face practical barriers which need to be overcome for them to become active, independent members of their community.
-The Real Help fund supports people by paying for items that will help support sustainable changes for a healthier and safer lifestyle.  **
+The Real Help fund supports people by paying for items that will help support sustainable changes for a healthier and safer lifestyle.**

     Real Help applications can be submitted to help set up a home(including